rik-org/rik/docs/rep/node-agent/README.md

 ![](assets/node-schema.png)

-## Riklet

 The rikelet is the primary *node agent* that runs on each node.

-### 1) Node Manager
+## 1) Node Manager

+The Node Manager is the main sub-component of the Riklet.
+It should be able to :
 - Interprete Scheduler instructions
-- Run an app
-- Stop an app
+- Run / Stop an application
-- List apps in the node
+- List pods in the node

-### 2) Node Runtime Memory
+## 2) Node Runtime Memory

 The Node Runtime Memory is a simple runtime memory which allow us to manage all the running pods on the node.

-Enable to manager pods (bare metal apps or containers).

-- Tools to easily read informations about the current avalaible apps on the worker node,
-- Runtime memory (save states)
+This component allow the Node Manager to get Pods instance fastly to execute actions on them.
+It saves the state of each pods.

-### 3) Node Monitor
+## 3) Node Monitor

 The node monitor is responsible to aggregate and return node / pods metrics.
 It will be useful for the scheduler to different informations about the node.